 Categories of Documents

 A majority of documents held by the MPA relate to the preparation of strategic plans for particular precincts.
 Documents typically include correspondence, meeting records, background reports and maps.
 The MPA also holds correspondence and meeting records regarding our involvement in the development of government policy on planning related issues, and documents regarding our administrative functions.
-MPA uses an electronic document and records management system to store and manage all documents electronically.
+The MPA uses an electronic document and records management system to store and manage all documents electronically.

 FOI Arrangements

 A freedom of information request must be made in writing to the agency that holds the documents being requested.
 The MPA officer responsible for receiving and initially actioning requests made under the FOI Act is Ed Small, who can be contacted on 03 9651 9600 or info@mpa.vic.gov.au.
-As from 1 July 2016, there is a fee of $27.90 payable for each FOI application (to 30 June 2016 – $27.20).
+As from 1 July 2016, there is a fee of $27.90 payable for each FOI application (30 June 2016 – $27.20).

 The Department of Justice also provides general information on its website, FOI online, about making FOI requests.
 A copy of the FOI Act is available at www.foi.vic.gov.au.